Skip to content

 Returns:

-• Themes: Array of key themes identified, each containing:
+• answers: Array of raw answers from Digital Twins, each containing:

 Example: